User-Defined Functions «Prev Next»

 END;

-Correct syntax of a function that returns a Boolean value in PL/SQL
+The general syntax for a PL/SQL function that returns a Boolean value is shown below:

 FUNCTION function_name (